Ax0l0ti/1st-year/Yr1 Notes/Semester 1 & 2/Architecture/IO.md

 An interrupt request will not be accepted unless the priority of the device issuing the interrupt request is higher than the operation priority of the current processes.
 Use of stack to save and restore contexts.

-###### Advantages
+>[!success] Advantages
-- Are typically less wasteful of CPU time
+>- Are typically less wasteful of CPU time
-- Generally more responsive than polling
+>- Generally more responsive than polling
-- Good for controlling multiple devices
+>- Good for controlling multiple devices

-###### Disadvantages
+> [!failure] Disadvantages
-- Need special hardware to support a fast interrupt system
+> - Need special hardware to support a fast interrupt system
-- "Context switching" is costly in terms of CPU time;
+> - "Context switching" is costly in terms of CPU time;

 ### DMA: Direct Memory Access
 When large volumes of data are to be moved DMA is used as it is much more efficient.
 DMA allows access to memory independently of CPU.